-We classify our operating expenses into the following four categories:
+We classify our operating expenses into the following four categories and allocate overhead such as information technology infrastructure, rent and occupancy charges based on headcount for these categories:

 Platform Operations.
 Platform operations expense consists of expenses related to hosting our platform, which includes "internet traffic" associated with the viewing of available impressions or queries per second ("QPS") and providing support to our clients.
-Platform operations expense includes hosting costs, personnel costs, and amortization of acquired technology and capitalized software costs for the development of our platform, including allocated overhead.
+Platform operations expense includes hosting costs, personnel costs, and amortization of acquired technology and capitalized software costs for the development of our platform.
 Personnel costs included in platform operations include salaries, bonuses, stock-based compensation, and employee benefit costs, and are primarily attributable to personnel who provide our clients with support using our platform and the personnel who support our platform.
 We capitalize certain costs associated with the development of our platform and amortize these costs in platform operations over their estimated useful lives.
-We allocate overhead such as information technology infrastructure, rent and occupancy charges based on headcount.